krazydanny/laravel-repository/README.md

 **Use cases**

-Used in heavy write load scenarios and when cache consistency must be granted.
+Used in heavy write load scenarios and database-cache consistency is not a priority.

 **Pros**